PI-CL/PICL/README.md

 ## Official Implementation

-This repository is the official implementation of "PICL: Learning to Incorporate Physical Information when Facing Coarse-Grained Data".
+This repository is the official implementation of "PICL: Learning to Incorporate Physical Information When Only Coarse-Grained Data is Available".

 ## Introduction